HermanL02/WarwickUniversity-Notes/202309/Lab 5.md

 Wireshark:
 ![[Pasted image 20231130201327.png]]
 ## 1.3 Explanation
-By using the tcpdump, we can set the source as 10.9.0.5.
+By using the `tcpdump`, we can set the source as 10.9.0.5.
 Then, we can capture all the packets that container transfers.
 ### Result
-Command Line of running tcpdump:
+Command Line of running `tcpdump`:
 ![[Pasted image 20231130203110.png]]

 # Question 2